Using LDC Data

 Speech data is released in NIST SPHERE, FLAC, MS WAV or MP3 format.
 Data in very large SPHERE corpora is compressed using shorten.
 All audio files are checked to make sure they contain valid headers.

 NIST provides software to manipulate SPHERE audio files.
 Some users who may not have a UNIX system (or wish to do things that the NIST utilities cannot do) may want SPHERE files in another format.
-LDC provides two simple, stand-alone programs that will convert SPHERE speech files to other formats, particularly MS WAV or header-less (raw) format.
-These tools will also work with “shortened” SPHERE files.
-More information about those programs can be found on the Tools page.
+A tool for un-shortened SPHERE files is the SoX utility.

 Video Data